Why and How

 The whitepaper should certainly be read by anyone looking to understand this technology and its origins.
 But to summarized, Satoshi wanted to replace the centralized server with a peer-to-peer network which would then do the work of keeping track of who has what and when.

-The Byzantine Generals Problem: This is an old fashioned analogy for a modern computing problem.
+Byzantine Generals problem is an old fashioned analogy for a modern computing problem.
 The analogy is an army of generals encircling an enemy city.
 To defeat the enemy the generals must attack at the same time.
 However, there may be traitors amongst them.
 How do they coordinate this data and agree upon an attack time in hostile territory with the possibility of traitors?

 In the computer science world, this phrase refers to the possibility of having to cope with the failure of some of the components in the system.